sez11a/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/08-informing-users-with-the-knowledge-base.markdown

 $$$

+You can review the full list of system settings, as well as how to override existing system settings, in the [Knowledge Base Configuration](/discover/portal/-/knowledge_base/7-0/knowledge-base-configuration) reference doc.

 The Knowledge Base has several optional features that are disabled by default, but can be enabled and configured from System Settings.
 These include source URL, import file conventions, new article priority increment, and sections.
 Now